Winning, One Family At A Time!

 This next blog post comes up filed under "you really should not have to know this in your whole lifetime, but now you do, so you probably should teach others" category.

-Over the next few posts I am going to attempt to teach about consortiums or associations, also known as MEWA's in the self funded benefit plan insurance industry.
+Over the next few posts I am going to attempt to teach about consortiums, associations, or alliances, also known as MEWA's, in the self funded benefit plan insurance industry.

 Before I delve into that, I want to flash back to what we now know were some of ME's first symptoms of her autoimmune disorder.
 Symptoms that would one day be described by doctors on the 10+++ scale of pain, and would cause pain and suffering for years upon years, while we begged for answers.